Cross-Lingual Sentiment Quantification: Method

 \section{Method}

 Different quantification methods have been proposed that exploit the classification outcomes that a previously trained classifier delivers on unlabelled data.
-We explore different CLTQ methods that result from the combination of a cross-lingual projection method (Section~\ref{sec:docrep}), a ``classify and count'' policy (Section \ref{sec:classcount}), and an estimate correction method (Section \ref{sec:correction}).
-In this paper we only address the binary case, where the classes are indicated as $\mathcal{C}=\{\oplus,\ominus\}$. \fabscomment{Checked, Feb 20.}
+We explore different cross-lingual sentiment quantification methods that result from the combination of a cross-lingual projection method (Section~\ref{sec:docrep}), a ``classify and count'' policy (Section \ref{sec:classcount}), and an estimate correction method (Section \ref{sec:correction}).
+In this paper we only address the binary case, where the classes \{\textsf{Positive},\textsf{Negative}\} are indicated as $\mathcal{C}=\{\oplus,\ominus\}$.